In this article I will give you the best 5 bicycle restoration tips I wish I knew before I started my first bike restoration project.

 I take great enjoyment out of riding a bike I fixed.
 But I have taken on some very daunting bike restoration projects.
 This meant I’ve spent months on a bike before any riding ever took place.

-Sanding and spraying a frame, sourcing periodic-correct parts, complex bicycle repairs; a bike restoration can be both time-consuming and a sometimes a pure test of willpower.
+Sanding and spraying a frame, sourcing periodic-correct parts, complex bicycle repairs; a bike restoration can be both time-consuming and sometimes a pure test of willpower.